 Bring to a low simmer, reduce the heat to low and let cook uncovered until thickened while you prepare the meatballs, 15 to 30 minutes.

 Purée in a blender, or push through a food mill for a smooth consistency.
+Return to pan.
 Adjust seasonings.

 3 Make meatball mixture: In a large bowl, combine the beef, pork, ricotta cheese, grated Parmesan, eggs, salt, parsley, oregano, black pepper, garlic cloves and the bread-milk mixture.
 Mix it well with your hands until it barely combines.

 Don't overwork the mixture or it will become tough.
 It is OK to have some discernable bits of bread or meat in the mix; better that than overworked meatballs.

 4 Form meatballs, roll in flour: Wet your hands and form the meatballs.
 A traditional size for this sort of meatball is 2-3 inches across, but you can make them any size you want.

 Once you roll the meatball in your hands, roll it in the flour to give it a good coating.
 Set each one on a baking sheet as you work.
 You might need to rinse your hands a few times as you make the meatballs.